By Tim Lambert

 Native Americans of the Sub-Arctic and Arctic

-Further north in the Arctic the Inuit lived by hunting whales, walruses, seals and caribou.
+Further north in the Arctic the Inuit lived by hunting whales, walruses, seals, and caribou.
 They used sleds pulled by dogs.
-They also made boats of animals skins, canoes called kayaks and boats called umiaks, which were used for hunting whales.
+They also made boats of animal skins, canoes called kayaks, and boats called umiaks, which were used for hunting whales.